apache/parquet-format/CONTRIBUTING.md

 1. Discuss changes on the developer mailing list (dev@parquet.apache.org).
    Often times it is helpful to link to a draft pull request to make the discussion concrete.
 This step is complete when there is lazy consensus.
-Part of the consensus is whether it sufficient to provide 2 working implementations as outlined in step 2 or if demonstration of the feature with a down-stream query engine is necessary to justify the feature (e.g. demonstrate performance improvements in Arrow's DataSet library or Apache Data Fusion or another open source engine).
+Part of the consensus is whether it is sufficient to provide two working implementations as outlined in step 2, or if demonstration of the feature with a downstream query engine is necessary to justify the feature (e.g. demonstrate performance improvements in the Apache Arrow C++ Dataset library, the Apache DataFusion query engine, or any other open source engine).

 2. Once a change has lazy consensus, two implementations of the feature demonstrating interopability must also be provided.
 One implementation MUST